jianwen-android/notes-sst-/History/Notes/Nazi Germany/Weimar republic/Weimar republic.md

 - By joining them in Sep 1926, indicated that they were on better terms
 - Bitter feelings aroused by war *subsided*

-### Getting the usa to agree to an even better deal about reparation payments
+### Getting the USA to agree to an even better deal about reparation payments

 - The Dawes Plan 1924 in which USA would invest 40 million pounds in Germany
 - Followed by the **Young Plan***, made in **1929**